This is a blog about a camping experience that wasn’t supposed to happen.

 What’s the best back road in California?
 Click HERE

 By that point, it had become a doctrinal stance for me: I was not showering until we were not camping anymore.
-A stance, coincidentally, that Dirk confirmed was correct – he admitted that his shower was not nearly as satisfying as he expected.
+A stance, coincidentally, that Dirk confirmed was correct – he admitted that his shower at the campground in Big Sur was not nearly as satisfying as he expected.

 I digress.
 Our intent as we left Fernwood Campgrounds that Saturday morning was to drive south on the Pacific Coast Highway until we hit the landslide road closure, turn around, and head north all the way back to San Francisco.
 We were running low on food, water, and other supplies, I was filthy, and were both fairly tired.
 We lost cell service Friday afternoon and had not been in contact with our spouses since.
 It was a good time to end the wilderness camping portion of the trip and re-emerge into society.